readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

 - The list of files are objects, so we can store additional information in the future.
 - When a file has been modified, we also store the number of lines that changed.
   We could also show this for files that were added or removed.
-- Instead of using the slugs on storage (if we decide to use S3), we could use the IDs, that will prevent the need to update the data if the slugs change.
-  But if the slugs change, the builds will probably be different, so we will need to update the data anyway.
 - If a project or version is deleted (or deactivated), we should delete the diff as well.
+- Using the DB to save this information will serve as the lock for the API, so we don't calculate the diff multiple times for the same versions.

 We could store the changed files sorted by the number of changes, or make that an option in the API, or just let the client sort the files as they see fit.

-A combination of using the DB and S3 would be really useful, as the model will serve as the lock for the API, and will be easier to keep track of which build was used to generate the diff without having to download the diff file from S3.

 API
 ---

-This operation is expensive, so it won't be available to unauthenticated users.
+The initial diff operation can be expensive, so we may consider not exposing this feature to unauthenticated users.
 And a diff can only be done between versions of the same project that the user has access to.

 The endpoint will be:

-   GET /api/v3/projects/{project_slug}/versions/{version_slug}/diff/{other_version_slug}/
+   GET /api/v3/projects/{project_slug}/diff/?version_a={version_a}&version_b={version_b}

 And the response will be: